haehnpt/opengl-dynamic-shader-editing/README.md

 at runtime.
 It can be either used for debugging shaders or while presenting the effects of changes to the shader code.

+## Note

+Tested with _GLAD_.
+Header file might be modified to fit your project.

 ## How to use

 Initialize the Shader Program Wrapper with a Vertex Shader and a Fragment Shader: